Portevent/Brume-Documentation/doc/BoardEngine/BoardManager.md

 - class
 ---
 Use the [[DimensionManager]] to compute existing cell ([[DimensionCoordinate]]) and free cell toward/away.
-Also communicate with [[EntityManager]] to determine if a cell is free.
+Also communicate with [[EntityRegistry]] to determine if a cell is free.
 ```d2
 # Nodes :
 WorldEngine: {